shawenyao/jekyll-now/_posts/2023-01-09-A-Distributed-Motion-Controlled-Lighting-System.md

 ## Life Hacks

 In my experience, the PIR sensor is usually sensitive enough to real human movement (true positive).
 On the other hand, stairs light turning on randomly, especially at night, has become a bigger issue.
 Is it the cat?
 Should I call 911?
 Or, could it simply be a false positive?
-None of them seems exactly a pleasant thought.
+None of them seems a pleasant thought exactly.
 The situation persisted for a few nights, until -